bootchk/sleepSyncAgent/README.md

 A sleep synchronization algorithm for ultra low power radio networks

 Work in progress.
-I am designing the algorithm.
-I plan to test it either using simulation or directly in hardware such as TI's CC2650.
+Status:
+Usually compiles clean.
+Main idea of algorithm is fleshed out.
+Implementing a platform layer for TI-RTOS and Bluetooth stack on target TI's CC2650.

 Characteristics of the algorithm: